 Harvest your vegetables whilst they are at their peak.
 Although you may still be sowing your lettuces, spring onions, cabbage and other salads if planted strategically you should have a good range of vegetables to keep you going.
 Don’t leave vegetables too long before harvesting as they can become bitter tasting.
 If you believe you have grown too much of one vegetable you can store it or recycle it by adding it to your compost heap.

 You are likely to be receiving, if not already your bulb catalogues for the season ahead.
 Order yours quickly to avoid your favourites selling out.
-After a long Winter where your garden becomes dormant a good bloom will definitely boost your spirits.
+After a long Winter where your garden become dormant a good bloom will definitely boost your spirits.

 We hope this article has provided you with a few tips to ensure your garden remains healthy and doesn’t dry out completely during late Summer.
-At Gravelmaster we love receiving customer photographs, if you would like to send us a photo of your Summer garden please email us at email@example.com.
-We will feature your image on our Facebeook and Pinterest pages.
+At Gravelmaster we love receiving customer photographs, if you would like to send us a photo of your Summer garden please email us at firstname.lastname@example.org.
+We will feature your image on our Facbeook and Pinterest pages.